flyCouch/MFD-Switches/README.md

 Another Edit: Fixed resistors value.

 P.S.
 I am calling this "Flex-Ware".
-I am flexing my skills for all to see.
+I am flexing some skills for all to see.
 Presented for your enjoyment.